Shiigu/quake1randomizer/README.md

 |----|----|----|----|----|----|----|
 |Odds to Remove|0%|0%|0%|0%|5%|10%|

 > A Red Armor suit is not meant to spawn if there's another suit of armor (regardless of color) up to 512 units away from its center.
-If it does, then it spawns another powerup (except for a Biosuit) instead.
+If it does, then it spawns another powerup (except for a Biosuit or Wetsuit) instead.

 > Preferably, Powerups of the same type will avoid spawning within 512 units of distance from each other.
 It should only happen when no other powerup or weapon is available for spawning instead.